Kira Dixon

 Kira Dixon (née Kazantsev; born July 20, 1991) is an American beauty pageant titleholder who won Miss America 2015 on September 14, 2014.
-She is the third consecutive Miss America winner from New York and had won the title of Miss New York on May 24, 2014 while serving as Miss City of New York.
+She is the third consecutive Miss America winner from New York and had won the title of Miss New York on May 24, 2014, while serving as Miss City of New York.

 Early life and education

-Kazantsev was born on July 20, 1991 in San Francisco, California, to Russian immigrants who left Moscow in 1990 for the United States, making her a first-generation American.
+Dixon was born on July 20, 1991, in San Francisco, California, to Russian immigrants who left Moscow in 1990 for the United States, making her a first-generation American.
 Her father, George, is a general surgeon and her mother, Julia (née Afrikian), is a real-estate broker.
-She has one brother named Boris, who is eight years younger.
-Kazantsev is trilingual, being fluent in English, Russian, and Spanish.
+Her mother is of Armenian descent.
+Dixon is trilingual, being fluent in English, Russian, and Spanish.

-She graduated from Las Lomas High School in Walnut Creek, California and served as the student body president in 2009.
-She attended Hofstra University in Hempstead, New York with a triple major in political science, global studies, and geography.
+She graduated from Las Lomas High School in Walnut Creek, California, and served as the student body president in 2009.
+She attended Hofstra University in Hempstead, New York, with a triple major in political science, global studies, and geography.
 She joined the Alpha Phi sorority during her time at Hofstra, but was eventually removed from the sorority by the university due to concerns over hazing.
-During junior year at Hofstra University, she studied abroad in Barcelona, Spain.
-After graduating from Hofstra, Kazantsev applied to numerous law schools and was accepted to Notre Dame Law School and Fordham Law School.
+After graduating from Hofstra, Dixon applied to numerous law schools and was accepted to Notre Dame Law School and Fordham Law School.
 She stated in interviews, after being named Miss America 2015, her desire to specialize in international law upon receiving her J.D. degree.

-In the summer of 2017, Kazantsev attended the Stanford Graduate School of Business completing the Stanford Ignite entrepreneurship program, which is a "suite of certificate programs that teaches innovators to formulate, develop, and commercialize their ideas."
+In the summer of 2017, Dixon attended the Stanford Graduate School of Business completing the Stanford Ignite entrepreneurship program, which is a "suite of certificate programs that teaches innovators to formulate, develop, and commercialize their ideas."

 Pageantry

 Early pageantry

-At age 13, she was named Miss California Preteen, and at age 16, she served as Miss California Jr.
+At age 13, she was named Miss California Preteen 2004, and at age 16, she was named Miss California Junior Teen 2007.

 Miss New York 2013

-Kazantsev competed in the Miss New York 2013 pageant as Miss Cosmopolitan.
+Dixon competed in the Miss New York 2013 pageant as Miss Cosmopolitan 2013.
 She placed in the Top 10.

 Miss New York 2014

-The following year, Kazantsev competed in the Miss New York 2014 pageant as Miss City of New York.
+The following year, Dixon competed in the Miss New York 2014 pageant as Miss City of New York 2014.
 She won the title of Miss New York 2014 and was crowned by Miss New York 2013 Amanda Mason.